algorand/conduit/docs/plugins/filter_processor.md

 which only require specific applications or accounts.
 Using the default configuration, results for a matched transaction would also include its transaction group and search is disable for inner transactions.

-Transactions of the same group are returned and match on inner transactions is disabled by default.

 ## any / all
 One or more top-level operations should be provided.
 * any: transactions are included if they match `any` of the nested sub expressions.